DALBEATTIE TENNIS CLUB are hosting a mixed doubles on Sunday 5th August, see blow for further details.

 BY DALBEATTIE TENNIS CLUB

 Finally, the Ladies and both gents league’s have come to a conclusion.
-In the ladies league defending champions Stewartry CSC claimed the title for the fourth year in a row with 7 wins and 1 draw.
+In the ladies league defending champions Stewartry CSC claimed the title for the third year in a row with 7 wins and 1 draw.
 In the gents league it came down to the last match of the season with Dumfries A needing not to lose to claim their 8th title in a row against Beechgrove who needed to win to avoid relegation.
 Unfortunately after several attempts to rearrange this match it was eventually conceded by Beechgrove which handed Dumfries A the title and condemned the Moffat club to division 2.
 Dumfries A won 8, with 1 defeat and 1 walkover.
 In the new division 2 Annan Seaforth won their first title since their mixed league championship back in 1998 and are promoted to the top division.
 Their record was 4 wins, 1 walkover, a draw and 3 losses.
 Well done to Stewartry CSC, Annan Seaforth and Dumfries A.

 D&G Senior Doubles Leagues Results